-A fascinating mosaic of the Maori culture (New Zealand’s indigenous people) and contemporary Kiwi life, New Zealand is a progressive utopia.
-Picture rugged mountains, hot springs, lush meadows, shimmering lakes, dormant volcanoes and an environmentally inclusive quality of life, health, education and staying with hospitality to protect it all that’s New Zealand for you in a nutshell.
+A fascinating mosaic of Maori culture (New Zealand’s indigenous people) and contemporary Kiwi life, New Zealand is a progressive utopia.
+Picture rugged mountains, hot springs, lush meadows, shimmering lakes, dormant volcanoes, an environmentally inclusive quality of life, health, education, and staying with hospitality to protect it all.
+That’s New Zealand for you in a nutshell.

-- Climate- cool temperate to warm temperate with a strong maritime influence.
+- Population: 4,428,312 *Climate: cool temperate to warm temperate with a strong maritime influence.

 - Capital City: Wellington